Portland Pickles: Relationship with Mazatlan

+Mascot-related incidents

+In January 2022, Pickles mascot Dillon T. Pickle posted an inappropriate photo on Twitter during a social media takeover.
+The image appeared to show the mascot exposing his genitalia.

-In 2022, the mascot costume for Dillon T. Pickle was stolen after delivery in a case of package theft.
+In February 2022, the mascot costume for Dillon T. Pickle was stolen after delivery in a case of package theft.
 The team had been playing in the Dominican Republic and the luggage containing the mascot costume was separated from the team.
-After being found by the airline it was shipped to the wrong house in Portland and subsequently stolen off the front porch in an act of package theft by an unknown party.
+After being found by the airline, it was shipped to the wrong address in Portland and subsequently stolen off the front porch.
 It was eventually dropped off at Voodoo Doughnut by a person wishing to remain anonymous.
-The incident attracted the attention of some national media, who covered the saga in a bemused fashion.
+The incident attracted the attention of some national media, who covered the saga in an amused fashion.